 Psychological and cyber bullying rate almost twice that of boys in Santa Clara County

-Bay Area designated by FBI as among nation’s high-intensity child prostitution areas
+Bay Area designated by FBI as among nation’s high-intensity areas for commercial sexual exploitation of children

 And, despite these circumstances, a paltry 4% of domestic philanthropic funds are going to programs that support girls and young women.